 So, one needs to “learn” their style and look.
-This requires time for the next self-compassion practice.
+This requires time for the next practice.
 When you feel you look good, then you feel better about life.
 A positive outlook is important to your health and wellbeing.
 Find out who you are apart from the cultural narrative.

 Spend time alone.
 Don’t wait until you feel resentful because you are always putting the needs of others first.
 Schedule time for yourself to be alone.
-During this time you may be drawn to other self-compassion actions.
+During this time, you may be drawn to other self-compassion actions.
 Be careful.
 Don’t get distracted.
 That means shutting off social media.
 It’s okay to read or listen to music as these activities engage your mind while allowing your intuition to function.
-That is so long as what you read and listen doesn’t simply reinforce the cultural narrative.
+That is so long as what you read and listen to doesn’t simply reinforce the cultural narrative.

-Also, be careful of social media as it often contains both politics and religion.
+Also, be careful of social media, as it often contains both politics and religion.
 These subjects are divisive and lead to emotional turmoil.
 You want your alone time to be peaceful.
 You want to engage your intuition instead of reinforcing groupthink manipulation programming.
 This programming a major part of religious ideology.

 4. Embrace Nature

 Spend time outdoors.
 Learn the basic practices for moving and seated mindfulness meditation.
 Learn the Japanese technique for using the mindfulness waking technique called “Forest Bathing.”
 This is the cornerstone of their health and wellness program.
-If you are so inclined dig deeper into other grounding techniques like the tree grounding process we recommend.
+If you are so inclined, dig deeper into other grounding techniques like the tree grounding process we recommend.

 5. Foster Your Creativity

 Find an outlet for your creativity.
 If you do the above practices, you’ll probably find yourself drawn to some creative outlet.
 You can coax this out by creating and using a spiritual journal.
 Here you’ll simply start writing ideas, goals, and thoughts.
 You’ll find that we each have access to our unique inner voice.
-We recommend the use of a paper-based journal because your handwriting has a way of encouraging your inner creative voice.
+We recommend using a paper-based journal because your handwriting has a way of encouraging your inner creative voice.

 6. Enhance Your Critical Thinking Ability

-We don’t associate thinking with the elements of self-compassion.
+We don’t associate logical thinking with the elements of self-compassion.
 But critical thinking is an important aspect of perception.
 And the clarity of thought and perception gives us direction for our actions.

-So, although they sound similar, the short-term and long-term effects are very different.
+Although they sound similar, the short-term and long-term effects are very different.
 It is a behavioral modality that opens us to the virtues of the spirit.
 While on the other hand, self-esteem is the pathway to unhealthy tendencies of narcissistic behavior.
 Besides, you may find some relief through proper self-care practices.

 Interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
-It reflects what Joseph Campbell called the Hero’s Journey.
+It reflects what Joseph Campbell called the Hero’s Journey (4).
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.
-This helps others learn the knowledge for developing their path.

-anthropomorphic beings, Wikipedia
+(1) anthropomorphic beings, Wikipedia

-Albert Einstein, Why Socialism?
+(3) Albert Einstein, Why Socialism?